kr-app/THCommon/README.md

 # THCommon

-Common classes for all apps
+Common classes required by any apps.